tgrosinger/aenea-grammars/README.md

 # Using This Repository

 Chances are you do not work in exactly the same way as I do.
-I use Vim as my primary editor, and generally work in either Go or Python.
-The rules and grammars that are shared in this repository reflect that and are designed to work in my workflow.
+I use Vim (find my [vimrc here](https://github.com/tgrosinger/dotfiles)) as my primary editor, and generally program in either Go or Python.
+The commands and grammars that are shared in this repository reflect that and are designed to work in my workflow.

 That said, the grammars found here should be a good starting point either as examples or templates to help you write your own.
 It takes a while, but if they are built up over time I have found they can be very powerful.

+## Contributing

+Want to help make getting started with voice coding easier?
+Send me a pull request!

+I would love to add more languages and more features.
+There are plenty of commands that are missing, and even more that not work as well as they could.
+Any help is welcome.

+And of course if you have a friend who struggles with RSI or carpal tunnel syndrome please tell them there is a better way.

 # Installation instructions